mrocklin/blog/_posts/work/2017-03-09-biased-benchmarks.md

 projects then we'll very likely trick ourselves.

 For example consider reading CSV files.
-Dask's CSV reader is based off of Pandas' CSV reader, which was the target of a lot of effort and love; this is because CSV was so important to the finance community where Pandas grew up.
-Spark's CSV solution is less awesome, but that's less about the quality of Spark and more a statement to the fact that Spark users tend not to use CSV.
+Dask's CSV reader is based off of Pandas' CSV reader, which was the target of great effort and love; this is because CSV was so important to the finance community where Pandas grew up.
-If they're using text-based formats they're much more likely to use line-delimited JSON, which is typical in Spark's common use cases (web diagnostics, click logs, etc..)
+Spark's CSV solution is less awesome, but that's less about the quality of Spark and more a statement about how Spark users tend not to use CSV.
+When they use text-based formats they're much more likely to use line-delimited JSON, which is typical in Spark's common use cases (web diagnostics, click logs, etc..)
 Pandas/Dask came from the scientific and finance worlds where CSV is king while Spark came from the web world where JSON reigns.

 Conversely, Dask.dataframe hasn't bothered to hook up the `pandas.read_json` function to Dask.dataframe yet.
-Surprisingly it never comes up.
+Surprisingly it rarely comes up.
 Both projects can correctly say that the other project's solution to what they consider the standard text-based file format is less-than-awesome.
 Comparing performance here either way will likely lead to misguided conclusions.

 So when benchmarking data ingestion maybe we look around a bit, see that both claim to support Parquet well, and use that as the basis for comparison.